 The following example shows how to initialize JedisPool:

-// redisHost specifies the IP address of the instance. redisPort specifies the port of the instance. redisPassword specifies the password of the instance.
-The timeout parameter specifies both the connection timeout and the read/write timeout.
+redisHost specifies the IP address of the instance. redisPort specifies the port of the instance. redisPassword specifies the password of the instance.
+The timeout parameter specifies the connection timeout and the read/write timeout.

-JedisPool jedisPool = new JedisPool(jedisPoolConfig, redisHost, redisPort, timeout, redisPasswor//d);
+JedisPool jedisPool = new JedisPool(jedisPoolConfig, redisHost, redisPort, timeout, redisPassword);

-// Run the following command:
+// Run the following commands:

 Jedis jedis = null;